HudsonAlpha/PRS-Pipeline/README.md

 - lassosum (version 0.4.5)

 ## Installation
-Change hard coded paths to PLINK, PRSice-2, lassosum executables to your correct paths.
+Change hard coded paths to PLINK, PRSice-2, lassosum, and Rscript prs analysis executables to your correct paths.

 GWAS tables must have the following information:
 - variant